 Regardless, he made his way over to the floor-to-ceiling glass panels, or at least they seemed to be glass.
 Now that he was much more human than he had been previously, he wanted to make sure Pepper was safe even in the event that he might not be.
 Bullet-proof glass, the best of the best.
 It wasn’t enough to stop a missile or a rocket, but it would give her a chance.
 The thought sobered him a little, and he found himself smiling.
 It was a strange feeling.

-He pressed his hand against the glass, the thickness apparent, but did nothing to prevent the cold of the night from seeping through.
+He pressed his hand against the glass, the thickness, while apparent, did nothing to prevent the cold of the night from seeping through.
 The cold was calming, and he could feel his shoulders beginning to slump.
-It was the most relaxation he had done since his surgery.
-Unconsciously, he leaned forward until his forehead pressed against the glass and the chill was able to cover his exposed flesh.
+It was the most relaxing he had done since his surgery.
+Unconsciously, he leaned forward until his forehead pressed against the glass and the chill made its way across the exposed flesh.
 He let out a content sigh and allowed his eyelids to slide shut.

 It was comforting to find darkness on the other side of his eyelids and to not be bombarded by images of Pepper and her impending death.
-But, as soon as the thought crossed his mind, the images that had haunted him every night came in a flood.
-Waking up next to Pepper, dead and murdered in her sleep, Pepper standing next to the windows and smiling at him as a large rocket headed straight for her, and, even worse, he imagined her dying in a hospital bed.
+As soon as the thought crossed his mind, the images that had haunted him every night came in a flood.
+Waking up next to Pepper, dead, murdered in her sleep, Pepper standing next to the windows and smiling at him as a large rocket headed straight for her, and, even worse, he imagined her dying in a hospital bed.
 He wasn’t sure why this particular image scared him more than anything, but it was always the same.
-She was laid up in the bed, weak from a disease which he could not cure.
-She would die, and he had no knowledge of how to help her.
+She was lay up in the bed, weak from a disease, which he could not cure.
+She would die, and he had no way to help her.

 Though his voice shook, he said, “I’m sorry.
 Did I wake you?”